 You may also notice some swelling and bruising, which should go away within six weeks.

 Within 24 hours, your doctor will also check your calcium levels.
-This check is necessary because, during thyroid surgery, the manipulation of your parathyroid glands can cause temporary hypocalcemia — a low calcium level — which requires calcium and vitamin D supplementation.
+This check is necessary because, during thyroid surgery, the manipulation of your parathyroid glands can cause hypocalcemia — a low calcium level — which requires calcium and vitamin D supplementation.

 When to contact the doctor